Republic of China calendar

 The Republic of China calendar, often shortened to the ROC calendar or the Minguo calendar, is a calendar used in Taiwan, Penghu, Kinmen, and Matsu.
 The calendar uses 1912, the year of the establishment of the Republic of China (ROC) in Nanjing, as the first year.

-The ROC calendar follows the tradition of using the sovereign's era name and year of reign, as did previous Chinese dynasties.
+The ROC calendar follows the tradition of using the sovereign's era name and year of reign, as did previous dynasties of China.
 Months and days are numbered according to the Gregorian calendar.
 The ROC calendar has been in wide use in the ROC since 1912, including in early official documents.

-The ROC calendar is the official calendar used in Taiwan and Penghu since 1945, and also adopted by Overseas Chinese and Taiwanese communities.
+The ROC calendar is the official calendar used in Taiwan since 1945, and also adopted by Overseas Chinese and Taiwanese communities.
 Chorographies and historical research published in mainland China covering the period between 1912 and 1949 also use the ROC calendar.